steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ## Manual, Exploratory testing.

-It is critical to manually through of the CLI to see if there have been changes there which cause problems, especially whether new log messages have surfaced, or whether some packaging change breaks that CLI, odd performance problems surface.
+It is critical to manually go through the CLI to see if there have been changes there which cause problems, especially whether new log messages have surfaced, whether some packaging change breaks the CLI, or whether odd performance problems surface.

-It would be straightforward to automate a sequence of commands, but we do not want to because actually having you use the command line from a terminal window is part of the qualification process, as you may identify issues. which the automated tests might not notice
+It would be straightforward to automate a sequence of commands, but we do not want to because actually having you use the command line from a terminal window is part of the qualification process, as you may identify issues which the automated tests might not notice.

 * Does it work?
 * Does it suddenly pause for long periods of time?
 * Are AWS SDK libraries printing warning messages? hadoop-aws code?
-* Has that some other change in the code base unrelated to the SDK which is now printing new warning messages/stopping things from working?
+* Has some other change in the code base, unrelated to the SDK, started printing new warning messages or stopping things from working?

 These are things we need to know before end users find out.

 The commands below list the _minimum_ set of commands to run; any more you can think of will be wonderful.

-In fact, an ideal outcome of qualifying a upgrade is that you have some new commands to add to this list.
+In fact, an ideal outcome of qualifying an upgrade is that you have some new commands to add to this list.

 In particular, we could benefit from a lot more fault injection to see how well the SDK recovers from problems.
-This is often hard to test because S3 has such great reliability and because all us developers working with cloud storage have fast and reliable networks.
+This is often hard to test because S3 has such great reliability and because we developers working with cloud storage have fast and reliable networks.
 In production enough requests are made to S3 through our code every day that many applications will actually encounter transient failures of the S3 end points, all of which need to be recovered from.